webmeshproj/api/README.md

 | iceServers | [string](#string)                  | repeated | ice_servers is a list of public nodes that can be used to negotiate ICE connections if required.
 This may only be populated when one of the peers has the ICE flag set. |
 | dnsServers | [string](#string)                  | repeated | dns_servers is a list of peers offering DNS services.                                                                                                                   |

-### StorageConfigurationRequest
+### StorageConsensusRequest

-StorageConfigurationRequest is a request to get the current Storage configuration.
+StorageConsensusRequest is a request to get the current Storage configuration.

-### StorageConfigurationResponse
+### StorageConsensusResponse

-StorageConfigurationResponse is a response to a Storage configuration request.
+StorageConsensusResponse is a response to a Storage consensus request.

 | Field   | Type                               | Label    | Description                                                  |
 |---------|------------------------------------|----------|--------------------------------------------------------------|